 E-Service companies that are interested in knowing more about VAT refunds under this program can reach out to our tax attorneys in Germany.

 VAT is an indirect tax applied to companies in Germany, however, it is not the only one discussed when referring to the country’s corporate taxation system.
 The basis for taxation for businesses is residence, whether or not that company maintains its registered office or a central place of management in Germany.
 Resident companies are taxed on their worldwide income while non-residents only on their German-sourced income.

 The corporate income tax rate is 15% and it also includes a solidarity surcharge, bringing it to 15.825%.
 To this, a municipal trade tax will also apply, with a value of 14-17%, bringing the final value of the corporate income tax rate between 30 and 33%.
 The withholding tax on dividends is 25% (26.375% with the solidarity surcharge) and non-resident companies may apply for a 40% refund.
 The withholding tax on dividends, interest, and royalties can be reduced under tax treaty.
 Also, this tax is not levied for dividends that qualify for the EU Parent-Subsidiary Directive.

 Other taxes on companies include the social security contribution (the employer generally paying 50% of the worker’s social security contributions), the real property tax (levied at a municipal level) and the real estate transfer tax.

 Tax returns are filed electronically in Germany, no later than 31 July the year following the tax year.

-Our team can provide complete information about taxation in Germany, the accounting and reporting principles and a number of other details about running a business that are of interest to investors.
+Our team can provide complete information about German vat registration and taxation in this country, the accounting and reporting principles and a number of other details about running a business that are of interest to investors.

 Contact our law firm in Germany for more information on how to register for VAT in the country.